-In our opinion, the Schedules referred to above present fairly, in all material respects, the financial activity arising from cash transactions of the Bureau of Collections for the year ended December 31, 2018, in accordance with the U.S. generally accepted accounting principles.
-However, we noted control deficiencies or other management issues that are described in the accompanying "Schedule of Audit Findings and Recommendations".
-Additionally, management should be aware that audit testing revealed that there has been no statistically significant increase in the number of contempt hearings from 2017 to 2018, but there has been an approximate increase of 25% in the number of cases wherein arrears are waived or deferred.
+In our opinion, the Schedules referred to above present fairly, in all material respects, the financial activity arising from cash transactions of the Bureau of Collections for the year ended December 31, 2020, in accordance with the U.S. generally accepted accounting principles.